Comparing The 10 Best Video CDN Providers for Live Streaming [2023]

 Pricing:

 Akamai does not have prices listed on its website.
-However, users can request a free trial to get started.
+However, users can contact sales and request a free trial to get started.

 If you need a CDN video streaming network, Akamai is one of the most solid choices on the market.